-A work fierce in its directness and purpose, beautifully written, laced with playful cruelty, originality - and ultimately the possibility of compassion.
+A work fierce in its directness and purpose, laced with playful cruelty, originality - and ultimately the possibility of compassion.

 When they are finished, he is just a bloody stump sprouting from the ground.